robocupjunioraustralia/soccersim-docs/js/getting-started.md

 ---

 # Getting started with JavaScript
 Let's code your first simulation robot in SoccerSim!
-First, open up [https://rcjnsw.github.io/soccersim/javascript](https://rcjnsw.github.io/soccersim/javascript).
+First, open up [the JavaScript editor](/soccersim/javascript).
 On the left, you have an editor, where you can program JavaScript code.
 On the right, you have the simulation.

 JavaScript is pretty similar to C or Python - it just has a slightly different syntax.
 The following links may be helpful: